 This simple action supports habitat for beneficial insects, birds, mammals, amphibians, and reptiles; improves soil structure and bank stability; increases carbon capture; and contributes to cleaner air and water not only for Gillian and her cows, but the entire community.

-Inspired?
-Get started.
 CVC helps farmers and agricultural property owners implement beneficial management practices on their land to improve water quality, build soil health and protect the environment.
-Contact our agricultural coordinator to discuss opportunities and funding for projects on your farm: [email protected] or 905-670-1615 ext 720.
+Contact our agricultural coordinator to discuss opportunities and funding for projects on your farm or call 905-670-1615 ext 720.